 Results

 In the phylogenetic analysis of cranial data, a single tree island of 22,077 trees of 438 steps was found, only once, so there might be more trees of that length and perhaps even shorter trees.
 Initially, an island of 22,075 trees was found; we swapped on each of these in a subsequent run, which only recovered two additional trees.
 Given that slightly longer trees did not differ much from those that we obtained, the low quality of the results (poor congruence with the established consensus about the monophyly of major clades such as squamates, birds, mammals and turtles) and the fact that about four full days of computer time had been spent on analysis of the cranial data, we did not pursue that search further.
 As expected, the strict consensus tree is poorly resolved (Fig. 3).
+The majority-rule consensus (not shown, but available in the supplements available on the bioRχiv web page) is more resolved but not necessarily better because much of the additional resolution contradicts the established consensus.
 For the appendicular matrix, 22,757 trees of 164 steps were found.
 Their strict consensus (Fig. 4) deviates even more from the established consensus than the tree obtained from cranial data.

 This visual assessment of phylogenetic signal through an examination of the consensus trees (Figs. 3, 4) is congruent with the test based on squared-change parsimony and random taxon reshuffling (Laurin 2004).
-Indeed, the latter indicates that the phylogenetic signal in the cranial data is fairly strong, with a probability of less than 0.0001 that the observed covariation between the data and the tree reflects a random distribution (none of the 10,000 random trees generated were as short as the reference tree), but it is weaker, with a probability of 0.0017, for the appendicular data.
+Indeed, the latter indicates that the phylogenetic signal in the cranial data is fairly strong, with a probability of less than 0.0001 that the observed covariation between the data and the tree reflects a random distribution (none of the 10,000 random trees generated were as short as the reference tree).
+However, it is weaker, with a probability of 0.0017, for the appendicular data.

-The speciational model of evolution, in which all branch lengths are equal, has overwhelming support among cranial data, whether or not the Permian temnospondyl Sclerocephalus (Table 2) or the squamosal (Table 3) are included (including Sclerocephalus adds a second temnospondyl genus, but given that the timing of ossification of the squamosal is unknown in Sclerocephalus, including it requires excluding the squamosal from the analysis); the five other examined models have AICc weights < 10-11.
+The speciational model of evolution, in which all branch lengths are equal, has overwhelming support among cranial data, whether or not the Permian temnospondyl Sclerocephalus (Table 2) or the squamosal (Table 3) are included (including Sclerocephalus adds a second temnospondyl genus, but given that the timing of ossification of the squamosal is unknown in Sclerocephalus, including it requires excluding the squamosal from the analysis as described in the Methods section); the five other examined models have AICc weights < 10-11.
 For the appendicular data, the speciational model also has the most support, but that support is not as strong and varies depending on which dataset is analyzed (seven characters or four) and under which phylogenetic hypothesis.
 In three of the four tests performed, support for the second-best model, the non-phylogenetic/equal model, varied between 5% and 19% (Table 4).